L3odr0id/simpliest_backup/README.md

-# Simpliest minecraft server backup
+# Simpliest folder backup
-These utilities will allow you to backup your server every night and save a specified number of archives.
+These utilities will allow you to backup some folder every night and save a specified number of archives.

 ## How to use
 1. git clone